Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Mathematical preliminaries and formulations

 Since \eqref{eq:ordering} and \eqref{eq:linear-gi} are linear constraints, the $\Delta$-F-MTSP for any value of $\Delta \in [0, 1]$ continues to be a MILP.
 Next, we introduce a metric used in the literature to study the trade-off between cost and fairness in optimization problems.

-\subsection{Cost of Fairness for the MTSP}
+\subsection{Cost of fairness for the MTSP}

-Cost of fairness (COF) is a metric used in the literature \cite{bertsimas2011price,bektacs2020using} to study the trade-off between cost and fairness for general combinatorial optimization and resource allocation problems.
+Cost of fairness (COF) is a metric used in the literature (see \cite{bertsimas2011price,bektacs2020using}) to study the trade-off between cost and fairness for general combinatorial optimization and resource allocation problems.
 Here, we use it to study the cost-fairness trade-off for different models of the MTSP.
-To define COF, let $\mathcal F$ denote any version of the MTSP that focuses on enforcing an equitable distribution of tour lengths $\bm l^*(\mathcal F)$ denote the vector of optimal tour lengths obtained by solving $\mathcal F$.
+To define COF, let $\mathcal F$ denote any version of the MTSP that focuses on enforcing an equitable distribution of tour lengths and let $\bm l^*(\mathcal F)$ denote the vector of optimal tour lengths obtained by solving $\mathcal F$.
 On similar lines, we let $\bm l^*_{\mathrm{min-sum}}$ denote the optimal tour lengths obtained by solving $\mathcal F_1$.
 Then, the COF is defined as:

 The COF for $\mathcal F$ in \eqref{eq:cof} is the relative increase in the sum of the tour lengths under the fair solution $\bm l^*(\mathcal F)$, compared to the optimal tour lengths obtained by solving \eqref{eq:mtsp}, $\bm l^*_{\mathrm{min-sum}}$.
-In \eqref{eq:cof}, $\| \cdot \|_1$ is used to denote the sum of the tour lengths as it equals the summation of all the individual components of the vector of tour lengths.
 Note that COF is $\geqslant 0$ because the $\|\bm l^*_{\mathrm{min-sum}}\|_1$ is the minimum total tour length that any fair version of the MTSP can achieve.
 The values of $\mathrm{COF}(\mathcal F)$ closer to $0$ are preferable for any $\mathcal F$ because they indicate less compromise on the cost while enforcing fairness in $\bm l^*(\mathcal F)$'s distribution.
 The following section presents some theoretical properties of the two variants of the F-MTSP.

-\section{Theoretical Properties of F-MTSP}
+\section{Theoretical properties of F-MTSP}